dblanchardDev/arcpyloader/README.md

 ## Support

-This theme is distributed as is and is not supported by Esri Canada, Esri Inc. or any other Esri distributor.
+This code is distributed as is and is not supported by Esri Canada, Esri Inc. or any other Esri distributor.